kata198/bash-resume/README.md

 Compatability
 -------------

-bash-resume should be compatiable with any sh-based shell, and has been tested with ksh, mksh, zsh, and bash.
+bash-resume should be compatiable with any sh-based shell, and has been tested with dash, ksh, mksh, zsh, and bash.
 Will not run on C-shells.